Ex-No 10 communications chief apologises for ‘anger and hurt’ caused by party

 They were to mark the departures of Mr Slack and one of the PM’s personal photographers, the newspaper said.

+The two events are said to have started separately and later merged.

-The Telegraph cited a No 10 spokesperson as saying Mr Johnson was not in Downing Street that day.
+The Telegraph cited a No 10 spokesman as saying Boris Johnson was not in Downing Street that day.
 He is said to have been at Chequers.

+Security minister Damian Hinds said he was “shocked” to hear about the most recent Downing Street party allegations.

+He told Sky News that the time at which the events were reported to have taken place was a “particularly sombre” one for the country and the Queen.

 Register for free to continue reading